LazyTurtle/Sudoku-Solver/README.md

 For now it has abysmal performance, but it does work!

-I'll focus on improving performance in the next updates.
+I'll focus on improving performances in the next updates.